 - Red chili flakes (optional)

-Of course, a high-speed blender is helpful to blend the ingredients together.
+Of course, a high-speed blender is helpful to blend the ingredients.

 Once the oil-free lime peanut dressing is blended, immediately dress the salad, toss, and refrigerate until ready to serve.
 Then, right before serving, toss again.

 Sometimes, I like to add some peanuts to garnish the salad for an extra crunch.
-If for some reason you avoid nuts in your diet for dietary reasons or allergy, leave the nuts out of the dressing.
-The lime dressing, without peanuts, is fabulous on its own.
+If, for some reason, you avoid nuts in your diet for dietary reasons or allergies, leave the nuts out of the dressing.
+The lime dressing without peanuts is fabulous on its own.